Resources for Media

 Newspapers for their continued clear and committed coverage and support of the LGBT issues on a regular basis.

-Magdalene Jeyarathnam, Center for Counselling:
+Magdalene Jeyarathnam, East-West Center for Counselling:

 Dr. KS Jacob: